ondat/trousseau/README.md

 ## about the name
 The name ***trousseau*** comes from the French language and is usually associated with keys like in ***trousseau de clés*** meaning ***keyring***.

+## Community
+Please reach out for any questions or issues via our [Github Discussions](https://github.com/ondat/trousseau/discussions).

+Alternatively you can:
+* Raise an issue or PR on this repo
+* Follow us on Twitter [@ondat_io](https://twitter.com/ondat_io)

+## Roadmap
+You can view our project board [here](https://github.com/orgs/ondat/projects/1/views/4).